qchenevier/MBA_memoire/doc/reaction_organization.md

 **Culture:** Some firms are able to use culture as a powerful asset.
 For some firms, entrepreneurial culture made digital transformation easier.
 Whereas unionized culture restricted change [@Westerman2011].

+##### Experimentation: real-time data and high quality digital platform

+Ongoing streams of performance data open up the possibility of conducting controlled experiments on new ideas.
+Digital leaders have pursued this kind of A/B testing for years on-line and other companies are experimenting in physical settings [@WESTERMAN2015].

+**Experimentation:** Experimentation as the implementation of the lean Startup methodology of testing assumptions and constantly experimenting with controlled risks [@VanGeest2014].

+Market risk: Will people buy the product?
+Starting in the 2000s, startups could test the market like never before by leveraging A/B testing, Google AdWords campaigns, social media and landing pages.
+Now an idea could be partially validated before product engineering even began [@VanGeest2014].

+**Unencumbered development.** The innovators who create products at "hackathons" aren't even trying to disrupt your business.
+You're just the collateral damage.
+Bigbang innovations are often born of rapid-fire, low-cost experiments on fast-maturing, ubiquitous technology platforms.
+These innovations are often built out of readily available components that cost little or are free.
+In the future the most successful innovators may be those who simply happen upon the right combination of other people's technologies.
+These experiments take place directly in the market, using open platforms built on the internet, cloud computing, and fast-cycling mobile devices.
+In the bizarro world of big-bang disrupters, it is perfectly rational to churn out dozens of new products and see which ones take hold [@Downes2013].

+It's easier to innovate and experiment with a high quality design platform:

+If a firm is fortunate enough to be in a position of high-quality design capital and resource abundance, this describes an under-constrained situation for designers that favors experimentation and entrepreneurial actions.
+Such an environment requires effective sense-making and the ability to cope with complexity and uncertainty [@Woodard2013].

 ##### Embracing Disruption vs Fighting the environment with Regulation

 Regulations are slowly adapting to evolutions in society.

-Decision 2: Lead your customers or follow them?
-Incumbents too have opportunities for launching disruptive strategies.
+**Lead your customers or follow them?** Incumbents too have opportunities for launching disruptive strategies.
 However, in some situations, the right decision may be to give up digital moves, particularly in industries with high barriers to entry, regulatory complexities, and patents that protect profit streams.
 Between these extremes lies the all-too-common reality that digital efforts risk cannibalizing products and services and could erode margins.
 Yet inaction is equally risky.
 In-house data on existing buyers can help incumbents with large customer bases develop insights.
 Brand advantages too can help traditional players outflank digital newbies [@Hirt2014].

-Disrupt yourself: With enterprising entrepreneurs and enthusiastic hackers determined to change the status quo, disruption is now a constant state of business.
+**Disrupt yourself:** With enterprising entrepreneurs and enthusiastic hackers determined to change the status quo, disruption is now a constant state of business.
 A commitment to constantly increasing customer value (not just profits) can help preempt disruption from external sources.
 A willingness to engage in creative destruction of the current business model will prevent enterprises from suffering the innovator's dilemma that allows others to sneak up and disrupt their business.
 Industry incumbents are not all standing on the sidelines watching newcomers define the future of their industries [@Gimpel2012].

-Join them to beat them: Trying to regulate away disruption is often ineffective.
+**Join them to beat them:** Trying to regulate away disruption is often ineffective.
 Embracing a disruption can create new opportunities.
 Making content more widely available might cannibalize some traditional TV revenue, but it allows broadcasters to retain the Millennial generation.
 The future is here.
 You cannot fight it [@Gimpel2012].

-- **Regulation and reputation:** Executives might be careful about mobile and social technologies because of security and privacy concerns.
+**Regulation and reputation:** Executives might be careful about mobile and social technologies because of security and privacy concerns.
 Some firms have concern over regulatory impacts on their potential digital initiatives.
 And a hacked access to confidential data has reputational repercussions well beyond any regulatory penalties.
 Some firms take a slow approach to social media for fear of regulatory sanction.
 While these regulatory concerns are real, they need not prevent companies from moving forward.  [@Westerman2011]

 ##### IT Renting & Staff on-demand increases Up-Down Scaling speed